 - 10.1.1 All riders must have a valid NEMRR racing license or a license accepted and approved by NEMRR in order to enter a race. - 10.1.2 All riders must have an online registration account set up by NEMRR administration. - 10.1.3 All NEMRR pre entries must be through the online registration system; - 10.1.4 Pre-entries must be completed by 9 pm on the Monday prior to the specific NEMRR event.
 Entries made after that time will be considered post entries.
 Post entries will be accepted at the discretion of NEMRR and only at posted times and must be made in person at registration.
-Post entries are charged a onetime fee of \$35.
-Pre-entered Riders will not be charged post entry fees if they add entries during a race weekend. - 10.1.5 Payment for all pre-entries must be received by the 9 pm deadline of the Monday prior to the specific NEMRR event or pre-entries will be canceled. - 10.2 There will be no credits due to weather unless NEMRR/NHMS declares the race surface unsuitable for racing or if there are other extenuating circumstances and racing is not possible. - 10.3 "No shows" will not be eligible for a refund, cancellation, or credit of any kind.
+Post entries are charged a onetime fee of \$50.
+Pre-entered Riders who have entered three or more races will not be charged post entry fees if they add entries during a race weekend.
+First time licensees are not subject to the post entry fee for their first race weekend. - 10.1.5 Payment for all pre-entries must be received by the 9 pm deadline of the Monday prior to the specific NEMRR event or pre-entries will be canceled. - 10.2 There will be no credits due to weather unless NEMRR/NHMS declares the race surface unsuitable for racing or if there are other extenuating circumstances and racing is not possible. - 10.3 "No shows" will not be eligible for a refund, cancellation, or credit of any kind.